tsukinoko-kun/ClayMan/Readme.md

 **NOTE**: There is currently a 100000 char limit for the internal string arena, this includes all characters for all strings and string literals passed into ClayMan functions each frame.

-## How to use ClayMan (with Raylib renderer)
+## How To Use ClayMan (With Raylib Renderer)
-To use this library in your project, simply copy the `clayman.hpp` header, the `clayman.cpp` source file, as well as the `include` folder (which has the compatible version of `clay.h` as well as the Raylib renderer) into your working directory.
-Then, in your project:
+To use this library in your project, simply copy the `clayman.hpp` header, the `clayman.cpp` source file, as well as the [include](https://github.com/TimothyHoytBSME/ClayMan/tree/main/include) folder (which has the compatible version of `clay.h` as well as the all renderers) into your working directory.
+Then, in your project do the following, changing the include paths as needed for your file structure:

 ```cpp
 #include "clayman.hpp"